Sports boss Michael Gash: 'No-one said this league was going to be easy'

-Two tough away games for Peterborough Sports in their battle to stay clear of the relegation zone, but there is a Friday morning inspection for the Saturday match
+Two tough away games for Peterborough Sports in their battle to stay clear of the relegation zone, plus Spennymoor pitch inspection update

 Peterborough Sports recorded a first win in six National League North matches last weekend, and yet the gap to the relegation zone narrowed ahead of two tough away matches.